alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Training Window and the Last Time Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The training window in DFS limits the amount of past data that can be used while calculating a particular feature vector.
 In the same way that a cutoff time filters out data which appears after it, a training window will filter out data that appears too much earlier.
-Here's an example of a one hour training window:
+Here's an example of a two hour training window:

 .. ipython:: python